NavyBlueCheese/pairs-trading-backtest/README.md

 **Maximum Drawdown** — largest peak-to-trough decline in the equity curve.
 What a real investor would have experienced at the worst possible entry point.
 A great Sharpe with a 40% max drawdown is psychologically unrunnable.

-**Win Rate** — percentage of individual trades that closed with positive gross P&L. High win rate is typical of mean-reversion strategies.
-Always read it alongside average win vs. average loss size — a 90% win rate is meaningless if losses are 10× the wins.
+**Win Rate** — percentage of individual trades that closed with positive gross P&L. A high win rate is typical of mean-reversion strategies.
+Always read it alongside average win vs. average loss size, which is a 90% win rate, is meaningless if losses are 10× the wins.

 ---